kovshenin/expound/readme.txt

 Q: Can I remove the sidebar?
 A: Yes.
 You can create a new page and pick the full-width page template.
 Or if you prefer to remove the sidebar from all pages, simply remove all widgets from the sidebar in Appearance - Widgets.

+Q: Can I use Expound with WordPress.com?
+A: Yes, Expound is available for WordPress.com users.
+More information: http://theme.wordpress.com/themes/expound

+Q: The header image does not resize, but crops instead.
+A: That's true.
+The header image in Expound is designed to be used as a background image which crops, just like the Twenty Thirteen theme.
+If you'd like to add your company logo, don't use the header image functionality.
+Instead, use some custom CSS to add your logo to the site title.

 = Translations =

 If you've translated this theme into your language, feel free to send the translation over to kovshenin@gmail.com.
 Currently the following translations are available: